 Closed-toe shoes must be worn at all times, including during activities at the waterfront.
+Scouts taking waterfront merit badges should bring an extra pair of sneakers or water shoes to wear during those activities.
 The only exceptions are while in a shower building, inside the pool perimeter fence, or in bed.